pedrolucasfonseca/pedrolucasfonseca/README.md

 ## About

-I am a Software Engineering student focused on backend development.
+I'm a Brazilian Software Engineering student at IBMEC-RJ, focused on backend development.
+Currently building projects while exploring programming development and algorithms.

-My work involves API design, authentication and authorization, data modeling, automated testing and reliable deployment workflows.
-I also use infrastructure and observability practices to make backend services easier to deploy, operate and maintain.

 ## Backend stack